 Learn about Fish and Chip Day

-Rich, delicious, and flavorful, and utterly utterly satisfying, that’s the best way to describe this treat.
+Rich, delicious, and flavorful, and utterly satisfying, that’s the best way to describe this treat.
 There’s something about the tang of salt and the oil-stained newspaper that just speaks of a meal so steeped in tradition it only seems appropriate that it comes wrapped in the day’s news.

 History of Fish and Chip Day

 To talk of the history of this holiday is, as in the case of so many others, to speak of the origins of that which it celebrates.
-Fish and Chip seem an odd thing to have become the foundation for an entire cultures working class, but much comes into focus when you understand the economy and industry of the time it took hold.
+Fish and Chip seem an odd thing to have become the foundation for an entire culture working class, but much comes into focus when you understand the economy and industry of the time it took hold.

 From there, the meal spread all over the world and is now popular all over Canada (being sold from ‘Chip Wagons’) and throughout the USA.
-In the America’s it can be found in everything from corner burger shops as part of their fry menu, to some of the most upscale restaurants which provide them with only the best cod and sides.
+In America, it can be found in everything from corner burger shops as part of their fry menu, to some of the most upscale restaurants which provide them with only the best cod and sides.

-How to Celebrate Fish and Chip Day
+How to celebrate Fish and Chip Day